Biodiversity

 In 2016, neighboring companies* of Shiga Works launched the Biodiversity Biwako Network, which is engaged in biodiversity conservation activities using the 100 dragonfly species confirmed in the prefecture as indicators.
 The project, entitled Operation Dragonfly 100: Save Shiga's Dragonflies, has three strategies: search for the 100 dragonfly species in Shiga Prefecture, protect them, and educate the public about them.
 We are also engaged in regular monitoring at the company site, maintenance of biotopes and extermination of invasive alien species, nature observation meetings, exhibitions and presentations of our activities, as well as understanding of the current state of nature in the surrounding area.

-• *Currently, these 6 companies are actively involved: Asahi Kasei Corporation, Asahi Kasei Juko Co., Ltd., Sekisui Chemical Co., Ltd., Sekisui Jushi Corporation, Daihatsu Motor Co., Ltd., and Daifuku Co., Ltd.
+• *Currently, the following six companies are actively involved: Asahi Kasei Corporation; Asahi Kasei Juko Co., Ltd.; Sekisui Chemical Co., Ltd.; Sekisui Jushi Corporation; Daihatsu Motor Co., Ltd.; and Daifuku Co., Ltd.

 Declaration of Support for Osaka Biodiversity